 - Remember the homeschool pioneers.
 It can be easy to forget the fight homeschool pioneers fought to legalize homeschooling in all fifty states.
 It is important to be grateful for their fight and be vigilant so we do not become complacent.

 - Homeschooling has been a tool God has used to train her to be who he wants her to be.
 As a homeschool student and now as a homeschool mom, Ruth has learned the joy of serving, how to be a leader, how to be accountable to God, and respect for others.

 - Ultimately, it is up to God.
 While she does her best and makes the best decisions she can, Ruth recognizes that her children’s future is ultimately in God’s hands.

 How long will it take to write?

-Schedule an evening or a weekend with your husband and without children to begin the process.
+Schedule an evening or a weekend with your spouse and without children to begin the process.
 You may not finish it during that one session.
-You can continue to compose your homeschool mission statement over a few dates.
+You can continue to compose your homeschool mission statement over a few sessions if needed.

 It can be daunting to stare at a blank piece of paper and attempt to write out your homeschool mission statement.
 To avoid writer’s block, consider your answers to the following six questions.